-We started blogging on staffing agency pricing models in 2014 – and learned that information about staffing agency bill rates was one of your favorite topics.
-So to help our readers take the mystery out of staffing agency math and your staffing agency invoice, here’s a summary of the costs that make up the typical staffing agency bill rate:
+We started blogging on this topic in 2014 – and quickly uncovered that staffing agency bill rates were not only not well understood, but was one of your favorite blogging topics.
+To help our readers take the mystery out of their staffing agency invoice, here’s a summary of the costs that make up the typical temporary employee bill rate:

 The Employee’s Pay Rate

-By far the biggest component of your staffing agency’s bill rate is the employee’s per hour pay rate.
+By far the biggest component of your staffing agency’s bill rate is what the employee is paid per hour.
 Pay rates are by and large determined by what other competitive employers are paying for similarly skilled employees working either directly or in temporary roles in the local marketplace.
-The more skills and work experience you request, the more your agency has to pay an employee to attract them to your assignment.
+The more skills and work experience you request, the more your agency needs to pay an employee to attract them to your assignment.

-While many staffing agencies are hesitant to disclose what they pay an employee assigned to your company (for both valid and invalid reasons), at PACE we disclose our employee’s pay rate to calibrate what our client is requesting in terms of skills and experience in the local marketplace.
-What we agree to pay the employee as part of our calculation of our bill rate has to be big enough to accommodate, attract and retain the right candidate.
-Skimp on that, and we might assign an employee who doesn’t meet our client’s expectations.
+While many staffing agencies are hesitant to disclose what they pay an employee assigned to your company (for both valid and invalid reasons), at PACE we disclose our employee’s pay rate so that we can calibrate what our client is requesting in terms of skills and experience in the local marketplace.
+What we pay our employee needs to be big enough to accommodate, attract and retain the right candidate.
+Skimp on that, and we might assign an employee who doesn’t meet your expectations.